venicdragon-dev/RockyCrop-GIS-Auto-Exporter/README.md

 ## Blender Import Script

 After export, the plugin folder will open automatically.
 Copy `blender_import.py` to a convenient location and run it in Blender to import your terrain tiles.
+To do this, open blender and go to your scripting tab.
+Open `blender_import.py` and click the run button, this will import all of the visual files and elevation data, while applying the elevation data to the visual.
+So you have a nice elevated landscape in Blender.

 ---